The Husqvarna 281 XP chainsaw was made between 1986 and 2001.

 Husqvarna said in their 2003 product listing:

-Both the 281 XP and the ex-army 281 XP are very good saws that are reviewed well by users.
+Both the 281 XP and the ex-army 281 XP are very good saws that users review well.

-The army edition is a popular saw for collectors (as you can see in the FB post example above) and many guys are just waiting for their chance to own one.
+The army edition is a popular saw for collectors (as seen in the FB post example above), and many guys are just waiting for their chance to own one.

 The fellow who owns the saw in the FB post above shared the following in response to someone else who bought one with a scored piston: